Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Abstract

 \section{Abstract}

-We consider the problem of learning a sparse graph under Laplacian constrained Gaussian graphical models.
-This problem can be formulated as a penalized maximum likelihood estimation of the precision matrix under Laplacian structural constraints.
-Like in the classical graphical lasso problem, recent works made use of the $\ell_1$-norm regularization with the goal of promoting sparsity in Laplacian structural precision matrix estimation.
+We consider the problem of learning a sparse graph under the Laplacian constrained Gaussian graphical models.
+This problem can be formulated as a penalized maximum likelihood estimation of the Laplacian constrained precision matrix.
+Like in the classical graphical lasso problem, recent works made use of the $\ell_1$-norm regularization with the goal of promoting sparsity in Laplacian constrained precision matrix estimation.
 However, we find that the widely used $\ell_1$-norm is not effective in imposing a sparse solution in this problem.
 Through empirical evidence, we observe that the number of nonzero graph weights grows with the increase of the regularization parameter.
-From a theoretical perspective, we prove that a large regularization parameter will surprisingly lead to a fully connected graph.
-To address this issue, we propose a nonconvex estimation method by solving a sequence of weighted $\ell_1$-norm penalized sub-problems and prove that the statistical error of the proposed estimator matches the minimax lower bound.
-To solve each sub-problem, we develop a projected gradient descent algorithm that enjoys a linear convergence rate.
-Numerical experiments involving synthetic and real-world data sets from the recent \textsf{COVID-19} pandemic and financial stock markets demonstrate the effectiveness of the proposed method.
-An open source $\mathsf{R}$ package containing the code for all the experiments is available at { \texttt{\url{https://github.com/mirca/sparseGraph}}}.
+From a theoretical perspective, we prove that a large regularization parameter will surprisingly lead to a complete graph, i.e., every pair of vertices is connected by an edge.
+To address this issue, we introduce the nonconvex sparsity penalty, and propose a new estimator by solving a sequence of weighted $\ell_1$-norm penalized sub-problems.
+We establish the non-asymptotic optimization performance guarantees on both optimization error and statistical error, and prove that the proposed estimator can recover the edges correctly with a high probability.
+To solve each sub-problem, we develop a projected gradient descent algorithm which enjoys a linear convergence rate.
+Finally, an extension to learn disconnected graphs is proposed by imposing additional rank constraint.
+We propose a numerical algorithm based on based on the alternating direction method of multipliers, and establish its theoretical sequence convergence.
+Numerical experiments involving synthetic and real-world data sets demonstrate the effectiveness of the proposed method.